-General knowledge of: Accepted principles and theories of human behavior, personality development, and social interaction and development; techniques and procedures employed in evaluating, modifying and motivating human behavior; principles and techniques of group and individual therapy; principles and methods of community mental health intervention; techniques of identifying and utilizing community resources; treatment methods and techniques; rules, laws, regulations and ethics governing the treatment of mental patients and clients; office equipment, including personal computers and software programs.
+Working knowledge of: Accepted principles and theories of human behavior, personality and development, and social interaction and development; techniques and procedures employed in diagnosing, evaluating, modifying and motivating human behavior; principles and techniques of group and individual therapy; principles and methods of community intervention; techniques of identifying and utilizing community resources; case management methods and techniques; rules, laws, regulations, and ethics governing the treatment of mental patients and clients; office equipment, including personal computers and software programs.

-Skill to: Apply social and psychological theories of behavior and personality to the treatment of mental health clients; under the supervision of an advanced clinician to develop and implement a treatment plan and monitor the clients' progress toward established goals; treat clients and their families in order to explain and enhance their social, psychological and physical functioning; communicate effectively, both orally and in writing; make formal presentations to the public, clients, community groups, and other mental health professionals; work effectively as a member of a professional mental health team to diagnose emotional and behavioral problems and treat clients; keep accurate and timely records for case management purposes; operate computer software and other office equipment; establish and maintain effective working relationships.
+Skill to: Apply social and psychological theories of behavior and personality to the treatment of difficult mental and emotional disorders and handicaps; diagnose, evaluate and implement a treatment plan and monitor the client's progress toward established goals; analyze and evaluate social, psychological, and physical factors affecting clients and their families; treat clients and their families in order to enhance their social, psychological, and physical functioning; communicate effectively, both orally and in writing; make formal presentations to the public, community groups, and other mental health professionals; work effectively as a member of a professional mental health team to diagnose and treat clients; keep accurate and timely records; operate computer software and other office equipment; establish and maintain effective relationships.

-May be required to participate in 24-hour/day emergency program services.
+May be required to participate in 24-hour/day crisis program services.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.